-The above error occurs due to one of the following reasons:
+The above error occurs due to one or more of the following reasons:

 - The TrustedInstaller (Windows Modules Installer) service is disabled.
 The TrustedInstaller service has full access to Windows Resource Protection (WRP) files and registry keys.
 This service needs to be running to restore missing or corrupted WRP resources.
 The TrustedInstaller service starts on-demand when running the System File Checker.

-- Another possible reason for the error is that the supporting DLL files required to run Sfc.exe may be missing.
-Some of the modules needed are wrpint.dll, wrpintapi.dll.
-The missing modules will be reported in the
+- The supporting DLL files required to run Sfc.exe may be missing.
+Some of the modules needed are wrpint.dll and wrpintapi.dll.
+The missing module names will be reported in the

 CBS.loglocated in the